gjacopo/singularity/README.md

 The directory _wavelab/_ contains the main program for analyzing the signals with the WTMM method implemented in the WaveLab802 software.

-  i) either you install the library WaveLab in your environment; then, you  add the path of the directory WaveLab to the PATH variable of Matlab, e.g. thanks to the command addpath (See the help of function _procWaveWTMM1d_, below). ii) you use the 'stand-alone' files provided in the sub-directory _wavelib/_ of the directory wavelab/.
+  1. either you install the library WaveLab in your environment; then, you  add the path of the directory WaveLab to the PATH variable of Matlab, e.g. thanks to the command addpath (See the help of function _procWaveWTMM1d_, below).
+  2. you use the 'stand-alone' files provided in the sub-directory _wavelib/_ of the directory wavelab/.
 They are copies of the wavelab
   necessary files.